FelipeMarra/flutter_chat_composer/README.md

     ],
 );
 ```
+### State Properties
+Will have the id and onEnter/onLeave functions, like in  <a href="https://github.com/FelipeMarra/state-composer">state_composer<a>.
+But also
+a list of messages that will be displayed on enter the state.
+Each message is a list of texts allowing better personalization.

+### State Types
-Each state can be of open or closed text.
-A closed text one will take transitions with predefined
+Each state can be of open or closed text.<br>
+A closed text one will take transitions with predefined messages to be displayed and when the option is selected user's [ChatBotWidget.userMessageWidget] will
+be displayed. <br>
-messages to be displayed.
-A open text one have a function that comes with the text field's controller that will be used to decide the next state
+A open text one have a function that comes with the text field's controller that will be used to decide the next state <br>

 ### Open Text Example
 ``` dart